THE MUD HOME

 How to build a simple stone wall

 1. Start at the end not the middle.
 The corners of your stone wall need to be formed from large, hefty immovable rocks.
 They act as bookends to hold the whole thing together.
 Make sure they’re nicely embedded in the ground.
-I like to dig down a little before laying the first rocks, and back-fill dirt around my first layers of stone wall to give it a nice sturdy foundation in the ground.
+You need to dig down a little before laying the first rocks, and back-fill dirt around my first layers of stone wall to give it a nice sturdy foundation in the ground.

 Picture